 When one hears of ides, it is almost always the Ides of March, which is March 15.
-And when thinks of the Ides of March, one inevitably contemplates the assassination of Julius Caesar by his foes and so-called friends in 44 B.C.
+And when one thinks of the Ides of March, one inevitably contemplates the assassination of Julius Caesar by his foes and so-called friends in 44 B.C.

-Of course, the telling of the tale by William Shakespeare is the most well known portrayal of the leader’s murder.
+Of course, the telling of the tale by William Shakespeare is the most well-known portrayal of the leader’s murder.
 There are at least 27 different movies and TV shows named Julius Caesar in the IMDB.

 An iteration of Caesar’s death I hadn’t been familiar with is The Ides of March: A Novel by Thornton Wilder.
 From the Amazon description: “The Ides of March, first published in 1948, is a brilliant epistolary novel set in Julius Caesar’s Rome.
 Thornton Wilder called it ‘a fantasia on certain events and persons of the last days of the Roman republic.’
 Through vividly imagined letters and documents, Wilder brings to life a dramatic period of world history and one of history’s most magnetic, elusive personalities.”
 Moreover, Jerome Kilty turned the book into a 1971 play.

 I never saw it, but Episode No. 89 of the TV show Xena was called IDES OF MARCH.

 Here’s a look at March 15 in history.
 Incidentally, the ides of a month is not necessarily on the 15th.
 In fact, only the ides of March, May, July, and October are on the 15th; the rest are on the 13th.

 George Clooney began filming the movie Ides of March, about a Democratic governor campaigning in presidential primaries, in Cincinnati, Ohio in February 2011, continuing into March.
 Perhaps even on the 15th?
 Or would that be tempting fate?